MicrosoftDocs/sql-docs/docs/ssdt/alter-dacfx-used-by-ssdt.md

 SQL Server Data Tools stores the DacFx files under `Common7\IDE\Extensions\Microsoft\SQLDB\DAC` within the Visual Studio program files.
 For Visual Studio 2022 Community, the full path is commonly `C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\IDE\Extensions\Microsoft\SQLDB\DAC`.

 Substitution should be done within the same major version of DacFx.
-For example, if Visual Studio 17.9 (2022) utilizes DacFx versions 162.2.33.1, only other 162.x versions should be used.
+For example, if Visual Studio 17.9 (2022) utilizes DacFx version 162.2.33.1, only other 162.x versions should be used.
 To view the current version, select `Microsoft.SqlServer.Dac.dll` file in File Explorer from the SSDT DacFx folder and use the context menu to open the file properties.

-DacFx is published to [NuGet](https://www.nuget.org/packages/Microsoft.SqlServer.DACFx).
+DacFx is published to [NuGet](https://www.nuget.org/packages/Microsoft.SqlServer.DacFx).
 Identify the desired version within the Microsoft.SqlServer.DacFx NuGet feed and follow these steps to use it with SSDT:

 1. Download the NuGet package for the DacFx version from the web interface.
 1. Change the *nupkg* file to a *zip* file and extract the archive.